 Polyps on the intestinal walls give out symptoms rarely, but they can become malignant tumours over time.
 Therefore, it is better to get rid of polyps, and consultation with a doctor is necessary in cases of their detection.

 Intestinal polyps are small benign neoplasms that grow asymptomatically on the inner mucosa.

-Doctors detect polyps in the large intestine.
-This is a fairly common disease, affecting 15 to 20% of people.
+Doctors detect polyps in the large intestine sometimes.
+It is a fairly common disease, affecting 15 to 20% of people.
 The size of polyps is usually less than 1 cm but can reach several centimetres.
 They grow alone or in groups.
-Some outwardly look like small bumps, others have a thick or thin leg with a seal in the shape of a mushroom or a bunch of grapes.
+Some outwardly look like small bumps.
+Others have a thick or thin leg with a seal shaped like a mushroom or a bunch of grapes.

 Polyps rarely signal their presence with symptoms.

-It is very fast and painless.
-When a polyp is detected, the doctor sends a tool into it, injects a little liquid into the intestinal wall under the polyp so that the borders of the neoplasm are visible.
+The only practical way to get rid of polyps is their surgical removal.
+It is swift and painless.
+When a polyp is detected, the doctor sends a tool into it and injects a little liquid into the intestinal wall under the polyp so that the borders of the neoplasm are visible.

 Then, a unique nozzle loop captures the polyp, tightens its leg and cuts off the intestinal wall, passing an electric current around the loop.
 We can prevent intestinal polyps, oncology, and other pathologies by maintaining the body’s health; colonic hydrotherapy can help.

 This one is our most comprehensive food and drink test.
 The test analyses your client’s IgG antibody reactions to 208 food and drink ingredients.
 This test will highlight their food triggers and help you formulate an IgG-guided elimination diet together.